mcastroavi/mcastroavi/README.md

 - ⚡ Fun fact: I taught myself how to swim when I was 8 years old by jumping into a random lake in my native hometown.
       With zero experience about swimming and no adults around me, I decided to go from point a to point b through the water.
       I was afraid but I moved my hands so fast and kicked the water many times to get the other corner of the lake.
       A valuable lesson about commitment.
 Just diving in and getting it done.
-- Extra: Numpy, Jupyter, SQL, C++
 - DoD Secret Clearance
 - Air Force Reservist - Port Dawg  🫡 🪖
  <!---